TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

 the same :attr:`~time.tzinfo` attribute, the common :attr:`~time.tzinfo` attribute is ignored and the base times are compared.
-If both comparands are aware and have different :attr:`~time.tzinfo` attributes, the comparands are first adjusted by subtracting their UTC offsets (obtained from ``self.utcoffset()``).
-In order to stop mixed-type comparisons from falling back to the default comparison by object address, when a :class:`.time` object is compared to an object of a different type, :exc:`TypeError` is raised unless the comparison is ``==`` or ``!=``.
+If both comparands are aware and have different :attr:`~time.tzinfo` attributes, the comparands are first adjusted by subtracting their UTC offsets (obtained kutoka ``self.utcoffset()``).
+In order to stop mixed-type comparisons kutoka falling back to the default comparison by object address, when a :class:`.time` object is compared to an object of a different type, :exc:`TypeError` is raised unless the comparison is ``==`` or ``!=``.
 The latter cases return :const:`False` or :const:`True`, respectively.